perryraskin/boxscore-challenge/README.md

 - `Index` page loads, calls the `Home` component.
 - Data comes from the `/api/games` endpoint, which fetches data from the provided JSON URLs.
 - Latest game data is pulled upon loading the app, inside the `Home` component, and continues to be pulled every minute.
-Useful if this webpage were kept open at a bar or a restaurant television.
+Useful if this webpage were kept open on a television at a bar or a restaurant.
 - `Home` component calls `Tabs` and `BoxScore` components
 - `BoxScore` component calls `QuickStatHeaders` and `QuickStats` components
 - Interfaces are defined in `/models/interfaces`.